mkamran67/mkamran67/README.md

 #### Hi!

-  I'm Muhammad Kamran, I'm a Full Stack Developer in the Bay Area.
+  I'm Muhammad Kamran, I'm a Full Stack Developer from the Bay Area.

  🔭 On the side I'm messing around with C++ for kernel level code and C# for Unity game developement ⌨️